DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/designing-dashboard-items/pivot/conditional-formatting.md

 legacyId: 117517
 ---
 # Conditional Formatting
 A Pivot dashboard item highlights cells with a certain color, depending on the cell's value.
-You can calculate a format rule by measures placed in the **Values** section and dimensions placed in the **Columns** or **Rows** sections.
+You can calculate a format rule by measures placed in the **Values** section and dimensions placed in the **Columns** or **Rows** section.

 You can use [hidden measures](../../binding-dashboard-items-to-data/hidden-data-items.md) to specify a condition used to apply formatting to visible values.